Engin-Boot/no-oggy-in-cs-ektasaini/README.md

 ## Solution

 In c# we cannot remove elements from a list while iterating through it.
-One possible solution is to iterate backwards, which does not skip anything and we can call 'RemoveAt' method for removing elements.
+One possible solution is to iterate backwards and then we can call 'RemoveAt' method for removing elements.